DinanII/pyLsbSteganography/README.md

 ## Brief setup summary
 1. Initiate a virtual enviroment with: `python3 -m venv .env` or `python -m venv .env` (for Windows).
 This will initiate a new virtual enviroment locally.
 Please use the interpeter included in the virtual enviroment (.env/bin/python).
-However, the tkinter is also required globally.
-Install it with `pip install tkinter`.
 2. Activate virtual enviroment
     - **Windows**
         - CMD: `.env/Scripts/activate.bat`.